pietromenna/pietromenna.github.io/_posts/2014-10-19-many-delays.markdown

 **04-11-2014 Update:** Started the repo, meanwhile not in [GitHub][2], but in [BitBucket][3].
 Check it [here][4].

 **05-11-2014 Update:** Still no GUI.
-Let's think about it for a minute, and then try to put into the next post!
+Let's think about it for a while, and then try to put into the next post!

 [1]: http://www.codecademy.com/
 [2]: http://github.com/